-- (b) Watts Hourly Plan.
-The assets and liabilities of the Watts Hourly - Plan shall be allocated between Watts and Circor, and the assets and liabilities allocated to Circor shall be transferred to the Circor Hourly Plan, based upon the following methodology: - (1) the total value of plan assets of the Watts Hourly Plan as of the Distribution Date shall be determined; - (2) the plan termination liability (the "PTL") shall be determined for the Watts Hourly Plan as of the Distribution Date ("Total Hourly Plan PTL").
-The PTL shall be the amount of benefits that would be provided as benefits to participants in the Watts Hourly Plan pursuant to Section 4044 of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the regulations thereunder if the plan terminated, using the assumptions used by the Pension Benefit Guaranty Corporation as of the Distribution Date as required by Treas.
+(2) the plan termination liability (the "PTL") shall be determined for the Watts Hourly Plan as of the Distribution Date ("Total Hourly Plan PTL").
+The PTL shall be the amount of benefits that would be provided as benefits to participants in the Watts Hourly

+Plan pursuant to Section 4044 of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the regulations thereunder if the plan terminated, using the assumptions used by the Pension Benefit Guaranty Corporation as of the Distribution Date as required by Treas.
 Reg.
 Section 1.414(1)-1(b)(5)(ii).
-The Total Hourly Plan PTL determined for the Watts Hourly Plan shall be bifurcated into (1) the PTL of the group of participants in the Watts Hourly Plan who will become employees of the Circor Group immediately following the Distribution (the "Circor Hourly Plan PTL"), and (2) the difference between the Total Hourly Plan PTL less the Circor Hourly Plan PTL (the "Non-Circor Hourly Plan PTL"); - (3) (i) If the total value of plan assets of the Watts Hourly Plan is greater than or equal to the Total Hourly Plan PTL, a portion of such assets shall be allocated to Circor by multiplying the total amount of such assets by a fraction, the numerator of which is the Circor Hourly Plan PTL and the denominator of which is the Total Hourly Plan PTL.
+The Total Hourly Plan PTL determined for the Watts Hourly Plan shall be bifurcated into (1) the PTL of the group of participants in the Watts Hourly Plan who will become employees of the Circor Group immediately following the Distribution (the "Circor Hourly Plan PTL"), and (2) the difference between the Total Hourly Plan PTL less the Circor Hourly Plan PTL (the "Non-Circor Hourly Plan PTL");

+(3) (i) If the total value of plan assets of the Watts Hourly Plan is greater than or equal to the Total Hourly Plan PTL, a portion of such assets shall be allocated to Circor by multiplying the total amount of such assets by a fraction, the numerator of which is the Circor Hourly Plan PTL and the denominator of which is the Total Hourly Plan PTL.

-Watts and Circor shall be based on the priority categories under Section 4044 of ERISA, as required by Treas.
+(ii) If the total value of plan assets of the Watts Hourly Plan is less than the Total Hourly Plan PTL, the portion of plan assets which shall be allocated to Watts and Circor shall be based on the priority categories under Section 4044 of ERISA, as required by Treas.
 Reg.
-Section 1.414(1)-1(b)(5)(ii).
+Section 1.414(1) - 1(b)(5) (ii).

-(4) Within a reasonable time after the assets of the Watts Hourly Plan have been allocated as set forth above, the amount of assets allocated to Circor which shall be transferred in cash or in kind to the Circor Hourly Plan on the Hourly Plan Transfer Date (as defined herein) shall be equal to the sum of the amount allocated to Circor as of the Distribution Date, plus a pro-rata amount of the investment return earned by the Watts Hourly Plan from the Distribution Date to the most recent monthly statement date prior to the Hourly Plan Transfer Date, plus interest at the [3-month Treasury bill rate] on such allocated assets from the most recent monthly statement date to the Hourly Plan Transfer Date, less Hourly Plan Allocated Benefit Payments (as defined herein) and Hourly Plan Allocated Expenses (as defined herein) from the Distribution Date to the Hourly Plan Transfer Date.
+(4) Within a reasonable time after the assets of the Watts Hourly Plan have been allocated as set forth above, the amount of assets allocated to Circor which shall be transferred in cash or in kind to the Circor Hourly Plan on the Hourly Plan Transfer Date (as defined herein) shall be equal to the sum of the amount allocated to Circor as of the Distribution Date, plus a pro-rata amount of the investment return earned by the Watts Hourly Plan from the Distribution Date to the most recent monthly statement date prior to the Hourly Plan Transfer Date, plus interest, at a rate equal to the average of the daily 3-month Treasury bill rates which are published each business day in the Wall Street Journal for the period of time beginning on the first business day after the most recent monthly statement date and ending on the last business day before the Hourly Plan Transfer Date, on such allocated assets from the most recent monthly statement date to the Hourly Plan Transfer Date, less Hourly Plan Allocated Benefit Payments (as defined herein) and Hourly Plan Allocated Expenses (as defined herein) from the Distribution Date to the Hourly Plan Transfer Date.